Oriented Closed Polyhedral Maps and the Kitaev Model: Holonomy

-\item A ribbon opcurve $\rho=(d_1,\dots,d_n)$ on $\D(\Sigma)^*$ is proper iff it is a simple opcurve.
+\item[$(ii)$] A ribbon opcurve $\rho=(d_1,\dots,d_n)$ on $\D(\Sigma)^*$ is proper if and only if it is a simple opcurve.
 So proper ribbon and simple ribbon are synonymous. \end{enumerate} \end{pro} \begin{proof} (i) Notice that an opposite pair $d$, $\tilde{\mathbb{T}}_1d$ is always of the form $a_i^+$, $a_i^-$.
-Therefore proper (op)curves are reduced.
-Hence the property of being proper for consequtive arrows $d_k$, $d_{k+1}$ is equivalent to the property of Lemma \ref{lem: ribbon}(iii).
+Therefore, proper (op)curves are reduced.
+Hence, the property of being proper for consecutive arrows $d_k$, $d_{k+1}$ is equivalent to the property of Lemma~\ref{lem: ribbon}\,(iii).
 This proves that proper (op)curves are ribbons.
-The property of being proper for any pair $d_k$, $d_l$ implies that the $P$ or $Q$ operators associated to them by the opholonomy commute: $[\Ophol_{(d_k)}(\Phi),\Ophol_{(d_l)}(\Psi)]=0$ for every $\Phi,\Psi\in\D(H)^*$ and for $k\neq l$.
-Therefore
+The property of being proper for any pair $d_k$, $d_l$ implies that the $P$ or $Q$ operators associated to them by the opholonomy commute: $\bigl[\Ophol_{(d_k)}(\Phi),\Ophol_{(d_l)}(\Psi)\bigr]=0$ for every $\Phi,\Psi\in\D(H)^*$ and for $k\neq l$.
+Therefore, This proves the first equation.
+The second follows from the first by the observation that for a~proper opcurve $\alpha$ the $\Ophol_\alpha\ci S_{\D^*}$ is the convolution inverse of $\Ophol_\alpha$ hence equal to the opholonomy of $\alpha^{-1}$.